 Classified by the Carnegie Foundation as having “very high research activity,” the University of Hawaiʻi at Mānoa is recognized for its pioneering research in such fields as oceanography, astronomy, Pacific Islands and Asian area studies, linguistics, education, tropical agriculture, cancer, and genetics.

 Proud to be recognized as a land-, sea-, and space-grant institution, UH Mānoa is ranked 48th among U.S. public universities in the level of extramural research expenditures ($317 million), and 37th among U.S. public universities in level of Federal research expenditures, according to the latest figures from the National Science Foundation.
 With these funds, UH Mānoa maintains a vibrant and active research program.

 Kaunānā is the online research publication of UH Mānoa.

 UH Mānoa is home to some of the world’s most unique research facilities.

-For example, this includes the Hawaiʻi Institute of Geophysics & Planetology, with laboratories in cosmochemistry, infrared spectroscopy, infrasound, paleomagnetics, and Raman spectroscopy.
+This includes the Hawaiʻi Institute of Geophysics and Planetology, with laboratories in cosmochemistry, infrared spectroscopy, infrasound, paleomagnetics and Raman spectroscopy.